vsdip/rvmyth_avsddac_interface/README.md

 ## Obtaining IP

-The Digital to Analog Converter (DAC) for sky130 techonology is available in the following repository https://github.com/vsdip/avsddac_3v3_sky130_v1.git, it contains all the magic layout files which will be subsequently required for obtaining the `avsddac.lef` for the 10-bit DAC.
+The Digital to Analog Converter (DAC) for sky130 techonology is available in this [repository](https://github.com/vsdip/avsddac_3v3_sky130_v1.git), it contains all the magic layout files which will be subsequently required for obtaining the `avsddac.lef` for the 10-bit DAC.
 The magic layout files can be found here ( ).

 Using the magic layout files and the tech file i.e. `sky130A.tech` lef file can be generated after implementing certain modifications to the layout.